creativescala/creative-scala/src/pages/hof/parametric-curves.md

 Can we position an `Image` at a point?
 So far we only know how to layout images with `on`, `beside`, and `above`.
 We need an additional tool, the `at` method, to achieve more flexible layout.
-Here's an example using `at` that draws a circle at the corners of a square.
+Here's an example using `at` that draws a dot at the corners of a square.

 ```scala mdoc:silent
 val dot = Image.circle(5).strokeWidth(3).strokeColor(Color.crimson)